A Guide to Extra Virgin Olive Oil

 What is Extra Virgin Olive Oil?

-There are several factors to check when selecting and purchasing a good extra virgin olive oil, remember to take into account the following:
+When selecting and purchasing a good extra virgin olive oil, consider these factors:

 Color